 Cars That Came With The VQ35DE

-Since the VQ35DE was an extremely versatile engine with its good horsepower and low fuel consumption, it ended up in a many different Nissan products.
+The VQ35DE is an extremely versatile engine with its good horsepower and low fuel consumption.
+Because of this, Nissan used it in multiple vehicles.

 The VQ35DE is currently available in these North American models:

 - Infiniti QX60 (since 2014)